Agnostic Smoothed Online Learning without Knowledge of the Base Measure: Main results

 For the base depth $P=0$, given start and end times $T_0<T_1$ and a dataset $S$, the algorithm simply selects any arbitrary function $f_S\in\Fcal$ that agrees on the query set, that is $f_S(x)=y$ for all $(x,y)\in S$, and uses it as prediction at all times in $[T]$.
+We recall that $S$ intuitively encodes prior information gathered on the prediction problem, hence, the algorithm for $P=0$ simply corresponds to following this prior information irrespective of the information obtained during the learning process on $(T_0,T_1]$.
+For larger depths, the algorithm will make use of this information proceeding by epochs.